pd52694/AI-Powered-Image-Search-App/README.md

 - GPU/CPU acceleration supported by Pytorch

 ## How it Works
-1. Load a collection of images from a folder (like photos/)
+1. Load a collection of images from a folder (Ex: photos/)
 2. Generates image embeddings using CLIP
 3. Index embeddings in FAISS is used for fast similarity search
 4. User enters a text query that describes the image they want